sg0703/15_Portfolio-V3/README.md

 ## Description

-For this revision of my portfolio, I completely changed the website.
+For this revision of my portfolio, I changed the strucutre and styling of my website.
 I made the website a single page, as is customary with developer portfolios.
 I utilized Bootstrap icons to make the links in the contact section and navbar look more professional.
 I removed unnecessary JavaScript that was included in the last version.
 Next, I selected current completed assignments that demonstrate how my skillset has improved over the course of the bootcamp.
 I also added a gradient to the jumbotron at the top of the page to improve the aesthetics of the site.

 ## Table of Contents